ddd-ruby/ddd-ruby-hugo/content/libraries/index.md

 Contracts let you clearly – even beautifully – express how your code behaves, and free you from writing tons of boilerplate, defensive code.

-We have a forked version of contract with nice diff output for KeywordArgs type (Hash).
+We have a forked version of `contracts` with nice diff output for KeywordArgs type (Hash).